Fashion Illustration Product Ideas to get you started

 1 to 10, and a vertical line down the centre, you can number each line to help you.
 Then draw an oval head shape in the centre resting (chin) on the first line, as below.

-Next draw the neck, here we are angling to the left, then draw a dotted line for the centre front crossing line 2 and stopping on line 3, draw a line at a right angle (shoulders) across the neck above line 1 and in the middle towards line 2.
+Next, draw the neck, here we are angling to the left.
+Then draw a dotted line for the centre front crossing line 2 and stop on line 3.
+Draw a line at a right angle (shoulders) across the neck above line 1 and in the middle towards line 2.

-Next add arms and legs, left arm resting elbow on line 2 and continuing the inner arm to line 3 resting wrist on line 3.
-Right arm resting elbow on line 3 with wrist folding just below line 3 hand reaching line 4.
-Then draw right leg with knee resting on line 7, arch out slightly on the outer leg drawing the calf down to line 9 where the ankle is and a straight on foot shape touching line 10.
-Draw the left leg, which is slightly trickier start with the outer line reaching almost to line 7 (knee) angle the leg continuing line inwards ankle reaching line 9.
-Draw from the inner thigh down towards line 7 and then curving out slightly (shin) and down and curving in (ankle) just before line 9 here you can draw a slight rounded heel as the foot is at a different angle.
-When adding clothes you'll have option to add a heeled shoe here or have the foot resting on toes and heel elevated.
+Next, add arms and legs.
+Left arm resting the elbow on line 2 and continuing the inner arm to line 3.
+Resting wrist on line 3.
+Right arm resting the elbow on line 3 with wrist folding just below line 3.
+Hand reaching line 4.
+Then draw right leg with knee resting on line 7.
+Arch out slightly on the outer leg drawing the calf down to line 9 where the ankle is and a straight-on foot shape touching line 10.
+Draw the left leg, which is slightly trickier, start with the outer line reaching almost to line 7 (knee).
+Angle the leg continuing line inwards ankle reaching line 9.
+Draw from the inner thigh down towards line 7 and then curving out slightly (shin) and down and curving in (ankle) just before line 9.
+Here you can draw a slightly rounded heel as the foot is at a different angle.
+When adding clothes you’ll have the option to add a heeled shoe here or have the foot resting on toes and heel elevated.

 Now the fun, design some clothes to fit your drawing if you don’t have any ideas look through magazines, this is a rough sketch with a little detail the main idea was to get the figure in proportion … we added eyes on the centre line half way down the oval head shape and used simple wavy strokes for hair here it’s falling to the side emphasising the pose.

 Good quality, inexpensive line maker drawing pens.
-Perfect for outlining, detail and even for using when drawing a template, you should be able to see the penned outline with a sheet of paper placed on top, unless the paper is really thick.
+Perfect for outlining, detail and even for using when drawing a template, you should be able to see the penned outline with a sheet of paper placed on top unless the paper is really thick.
 Worthwhile adding to your Artist DIY box.
 This pack of six Derwent Graphik Line Maker Drawing Pens.
-SHOP HERE via Amazon to check current price is £7.97
+Available via Amazon £8.57

 Derwent A4 Portrait Sketch Pad 30 sheets of 165gsm paper Spiral bound top also available in A5 and A3 good quality great for colouring pencils, and inexpensive via Amazon check the Amazon button for current prices or similar products.
-Currently £4.34 Don't forget if your order is over £20 normally UK shipping is free unless stated otherwise.
-SHOP HERE
+Currently £4.42 Don’t forget if your order is over £20 normally UK shipping is free unless stated otherwise.

-Here's a great buy 'Royal & Langnickel All Media Easel Artist Set (104 Pieces) not only is it full of products the box doubles up as an easel great for any budding artist, and we paid about £15 -£20 for a desktop easel so this offer RRP £81.70 current Amazon price £58.67 it includes Paints 12 Acrylics, 12 Water colours and 12 Oil colours, 9 Paint brushes, 12 Watercolour Pencils, 12 Soft Pastels, 12 Oil Pastels, 12 Sheets Mixed Media Paper, 2 Artist Canvas Boards, 1 Wooden Palette, and a plastic palette for mixing colours, 3 Palette Knives, plus the Easel/Box have a closer look if you are looking to use paints then it's really good value, if not and you are happy working on a flat surface then it's a bit of an extravagance, but also a great gift idea, the reviews are extremely good, we haven't got this package here but thought it was worth a shout out you can see more via Amazon or SHOP HERE £58.67
+Here’s a great buy ‘Royal & Langnickel All Media Easel Artist Set (104 Pieces) not only is it full of products the box doubles up as an easel great for any budding artist, and we paid about £15 -£20 for a desktop easel so this offer RRP £81.70 current Amazon price £54.28 It includes Paints 12 Acrylics, 12 Water colours and 12 Oil colours, 9 Paint brushes, 12 Watercolour Pencils, 12 Soft Pastels, 12 Oil Pastels, 12 Sheets Mixed Media Paper, 2 Artist Canvas Boards, 1 Wooden Palette, and a plastic palette for mixing colours, 3 Palette Knives, plus the Easel/Box.